For urgent consular assistance call

 Hospital and medical facilities in Vanuatu are limited.

 Costs for treatment, including medication, can be high.
-Doctors and hospitals often require immediate cash payment.
+Doctors and hospitals often require immediate cash payments.

 The only hyperbaric chamber in Vanuatu is in Port Vila.
 Many popular dive sites are located on other islands.